Critical Updates for Construction Law and Practice in Ontario

 11:30 a.m.
 Contract Clauses: Understanding and Addressing Critical Construction Project Issues

-Get up to speed on how to deal with common, but critical construction project issues in your construction contracts, and how you can use them to resolve disputes.
-Throughout the session, you will get practical considerations, specific drafting tips (and sample contractual clause), and tips for managing and mitigating risk, and avoiding common pitfalls.
+Get up to speed on how to deal with common, but critical construction project issues in your construction contracts, and how you can use them to manage project risk.
+Throughout the session, you will get practical considerations, specific drafting tips, and tips for avoiding common pitfalls.
 Contractual clauses explored include:

 1:45 p.m.
-Overview of the Claim Process Involving Design Professionals & Best Practices
+Understanding Claims Involving Design Professionals & Best Practices

-Whether bringing or defending a claim against a design professional, you need to understand the claim process, applicable standards and legal principles, understand the layers of insurance, how to frame the case and be prepared for common defences.
-Get a practical overview of essential professional insurance considerations, risk management best practices, as well as tips for bringing or defending claims from this panel of experienced defence counsel and senior E&O insurance professionals.
+Whether bringing or defending a claim against a design professional, you must understand applicable standards, legal principles, the layers of insurance and what common defences may be available.
+Get a practical overview of essential professional insurance considerations, risk management best practices, as well as tips for bringing or defending claims – from this panel of experienced defence counsel and senior E&O insurance professionals.

 Bringing claims